 Biomechanics of Sport and Exercise (Prerequisites: BIO 110-111, PHYS 120-121 and EXSC 219) This course introduces the student to the concepts and principles of biomechanics as they relate to sport and exercise.

 Includes service-learning component.

+EXSC 360 3 cr.
 Essentials of Strength Training and Conditioning